Stephen Waarts, Howard Griffiths / Camerata Schweiz

 As mentioned above, this is not a concert critique; I’m merely describing my first, unbiased impressions.
 The morning session (which I did not attend) was mostly devoted to the slow movement (Adagio), and for the musicians to adjust to the venue, the environment.
 This afternoon session was mostly filled with takes for the first movement (Allegro moderato), plus an initial set of takes for the final movement (Presto).

 As entirely appropriate / adequate (if not even prerequisite these days), Howard Griffiths relied upon a relatively small orchestral configuration.
 The ensemble looked bigger than it actually was, as the pandemic imposed a relatively loose arrangement.
-The setup was “antiphonal”, with the two violin voices (6 + 5) on either side, four violas in the rear right, three cellos at the rear left, followed by the two double basses at the far left.
+An “antiphonal” setup: the two violin voices (6 + 5) on either side, four violas in the rear right.
+There were three cellos at the rear left, followed by the two double basses at the far left.
 The wind instruments (two horns, two oboes) had slightly elevated positions at the front edge of the church choir.

-The orchestra was not set up for a strict, let alone radical, historically informed performance (HIP) performance.
+Orchestra setup: not a strict, let alone radical, historically informed performance (HIP) performance.
 The musicians performed on modern instruments: valve horns, modern oboes, modernized string instruments and post-classical Tourte bows (not using pure gut strings).
 However, a strictly historic setup would require a substantial extra effort.
 Also, one should also take into consideration that at the center of the projects there are the young artists at the beginning of their career.
 The majority of the new generation artists still comes from a background of traditional instrumentation.
 From that point-of-view it makes sense not to take an extreme / radical approach.

 One can certainly not complain about slow tempo: Howard Griffiths prefers a natural, light, occasionally even sporty tempo (see the notes to the Presto movement below).
 That not only suited the orchestra and the soloists, but also the acoustics, in that it retained clarity and transparency.

 Also Stephen Waarts was playing with a modern bow.
 His Vuillaume violin featured a warm, full tone—grippy, but never rough.
 It felt less bright than many (typical?)
 Italian instruments, such as (some) Stradivari violins.
-It projected well through the sound of the orchestra (which is of course also owed to Mozart’s diligent accompaniment), seemed to fit ideally into the acoustics and the sound of the orchestra.
+The instrument projected well through the sound of the orchestra (which is of course also owed to Mozart’s diligent accompaniment).
+It seemed to fit ideally into the acoustics and the sound of the orchestra.

 I: Allegro moderato